BudiartoSalim/node-test-23-aug-2021/README.md

 3. Refactor Test = done
 4. Logic Test = done

+# Instructions to run are only for the express backend, but the other tests can also be tested to work as intended.
+Refactor and Logic test have multiple different implementations.
+It was pretty fun so I ended up trying multiple different ways I can solve the problem with.

 # How to run express backend
 1. cd  2-express_backend
 2. npm install